MikaKat/pneumonia-detection-cnn/README.md

 reversed.
 The wrong number is left in the write-up next to the right one.

-## What was tried and did not work
+## Ablation experiments and negative results

 Nine interventions were run under pre-registration: a primary endpoint, a bar, a guard on the endpoint that must not move, and a grey zone saying what would make